 What You Will Learn…

-- Fast-track Your Learning with 8 lessons in 4 Weeks That’s right – we have structured the course to give you a balance between fast-track & overwhelm!
-You will have access to 2 lessons a week over the 4 weeks and each lesson is released with a few days in between.
-Through a series of video online lessons, Elaine takes us through everything that you will ever need to know on how to use your microscope effectively.
+Fast-track Your Learning with 7 lessons through a series of online video lessons, Elaine takes us through everything that you will ever need to know on how to use your microscope effectively.

 We’ve put it together this way so you will quickly get a good overview of all the lessons in front of you but you will also gain the right amount of knowledge in the right amount of time.
 As it is a self-paced course, once the lesson is released you have ongoing access to it, which means that you can go back at any time and revisit each lesson.